TimothyL96/goo/README.md

 <br>

-There are 2 ways to use this library.
+There are 2 ways to use this library :bulb:

 1. Use the methods added to '_builtin_' types so we can simplify calling functions in OO way.